Ivy League: Other Ivies

 The term Ivy is sometimes used to connote a positive comparison to or an association with the Ivy League, often along academic lines.
 The term has been used to describe the Little Ivies, a grouping of small liberal arts colleges in the Northeastern United States.
 Other common uses include the Public Ivies, the Hidden Ivies, the Southern Ivies, and the Black Ivies.

-IvyPlus
+Ivy Plus

-The informal term IvyPlus refers to the original eight Ivy league institutions along with four other institutions including the Massachusetts Institute of Technology, Stanford University, Duke University, and University of Chicago.
-Johns Hopkins University is sometimes included as well.
-Beyond rankings and prestige, the four schools are included in the grouping given their formal participation in academic exchange programs, university consortia, shared academic resources, collaborative alumni associations, or endowment comparisons.
+The informal term Ivy Plus refers to the original eight Ivy league institutions along with a select group of other elite institutions including the Massachusetts Institute of Technology, Stanford University, Johns Hopkins University, Duke University, and University of Chicago.
+Beyond rankings and prestige, these schools are included in the grouping given their formal participation in exchange programs, university consortia, shared academic resources, collaborative alumni associations, or endowment comparisons.